Naazer/probegin-test/README.md

 Please take the single task at once (e.g. 1 PR = 1 issue)

+To name a branch please use your name, the issue number and short description, e.g. `kostya-2-find-pair`

 Tests must contain data providers for valid and invalid cases (at least 5 each), and also cover edge cases

 * NOTE: interfaces do provide all necessary methods, i.e. you cannot add more methods to the classes that implement an interface